WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/deprecations.md

 # Deprecations

-Gutenberg's deprecation policy is intended to support backwards-compatibility for releases, when possible.
+Gutenberg's deprecation policy is intended to support backward compatibility for releases, when possible.
 The current deprecations are listed below and are grouped by _the version at which they will be removed completely_.
 If your plugin depends on these behaviors, you must update to the recommended alternative before the noted version.

 ## 4.5.0
 - `Dropdown.refresh()` has been deprecated as the contained `Popover` is now automatically refreshed.